 October 20, 2016 - Kate

 When traveling to a new place, one of the biggest challenges can be making sure you fit everything you want to do and see into your plans.
-And we’ve learned the hard way that, often, trying to do it all in one trip can even detract from the experience – it’s tiring and overwhelming to stretch ourselves too thin.
+We’ve learned the hard way that, often, trying to do it all in one trip can even detract from the experience – it’s tiring and overwhelming to stretch ourselves too thin during a trip.
 Sometimes, it’s best to think about the kind of experience you’d like to have and what makes you happiest as a traveler, and build your trip plans around that.

 One of the places we’ve been that offers a variety of experiences for different types of travelers is Lake Atitlan in Guatemala.
 Lake Atitlan, a volcanic lake in the Guatemalan Highlands of the Sierra Madre mountain range, is rich in culture, stunningly beautiful, and tourist-friendly.
 A number of small villages encircle the lake, each offering its own unique cultural experiences.

-If you’re planning to travel to Lake Atitlan, but don’t know where to get started, here’s our guide to one destination in five ways:
+If you’re planning to travel to Lake Atitlan in Central America, but don’t know where to get started, here’s our guide to one destination in five ways:

 Where to Stay